5 min read

 Because you can get academic merit scholarships.

-Many schools, both private and public, will give students merit money as a way to incentivize the higher achieving students to attend their institution.
+Many schools, both private and public, will give students merit money as a way to incentivize the higher-achieving students to attend their institution.
 Certainly a big achievement!
-As with any college on your list, however, be sure to also ask yourself, "Would I be happy at this school?"
+As with any college on your list, however, be sure to also ask yourself: "Would I be happy at this school?"

 The best way to think about a reach school is: “I probably will not get into this school, but it is worth a try.”
-By definition, these schools are “reaches,” meaning that your GPA and/or test scores fall into the lower 25% of what they typically accept for their incoming class.
-As a result, it’s best not to invest solely into this category of school, so that you have lots of other options that may be a better fit for you.
+By definition, these schools are reaches, meaning that your GPA and/or test scores fall into the lower 25% of what they typically accept for their incoming class.
+As a result, it’s best not to invest solely in this category of school, so that you have lots of other options that may be a better fit for you.

 Find just 2-3 reach schools that you like and apply to them.
 If you get in, fantastic!
-If not, no big deal because you know that you’ve applied to many schools in which you will get in.
-With this mindset, the entire college application process will be so much less stressful.
+If not, it's no big deal because you know that you’ve applied to many schools in which you will get in.
+With this mindset, the entire college application process will be much less stressful.

 Overall, again, while these categories are NOT the only important part of picking a college, they are helpful in making sure your college list is well-rounded!
 Remember: about 3 likely schools, 3-4 level schools, and 2-3 reach schools is the rule of thumb.
-I know you’ll find your right fit.
+I know you’ll find the right fit.
 'Til next time! 😊

 This article was originally published on August 25, 2021.
-It was updated on June 18, 2023 for accuracy and comprehensiveness.
+It was updated on June 7, 2024 for accuracy and comprehensiveness.

-5 min read
+4 min read

-2 min read
+7 min read

-2 min read
+7 min read